-Each class will provide beginner-friendly instruction on deep breathing, meditation, and physical yoga postures.
-Each class will also feature a different theme from yogic philosophy that Bethe found crucial in her own recovery and wishes to share with you.
+Led by certified yoga instructors, these beginner-friendly one-hour classes provide instruction on deep breathing, meditation, and physical yoga postures.
+Each class will also feature a different theme from yogic philosophy that relates to recovery.

 Dates and themes

 - October 7, 6pm - Theme TBD

 - October 21, 6pm - Theme TBD

 Recovery Yoga is held simultaneously virtually and in the C.A.L.M.
 Oasis (CHW 215).

 To attend in-person, enter the Center for Health and Well-Being via the side door (at the top of the stairs to the Bull St. parking garage).
 In-person attendees will be asked to comply with posted COVID mitigation measures as they stand on the day of the event.